 These queries will then be issued to S1Search and the obtained results compared to the expected results based on the data stored on the test database.

-In order to S1Search version be declared ready for production, it must be tested with all the existing column types and supported query operations.
-If a single query fails with a difference of even a single ID, we reprove the version until we correct it.
+In order to S1Search version be declared ready for production, it had to be tested with all the existing column types and supported query operations.
+If a single query failed with a difference of even a single ID, we'd reprove the version until we corrected it.